A Survivor's Guide On How To Handle Friends Who Leave During Cancer

 When you first hear the words "you have cancer," I believe the typical thoughts began to circulate in your brain.
 These thoughts include: "Am I going to die," "How sick will I get from treatment," "How will I take care of my family," etc. The thought "I may lose some of my closest friends" never comes to mind.

 At first, my friends rallied around me.
 They planned fundraisers, sent words of encouragement, called daily and were there whenever I needed them.

+As my treatment plan began to unfold, my circle of friends began to diminish.
 The constant messages and words of encouragement began to fade.
 Invites to hang out or go to dinner weren't sent.
 At first, I felt hurt and betrayed.
 I blamed cancer for another disruption in my life.
 I began to lean on the friends that stepped up.
 Over time I realized that I couldn't take their disappearances personally.

 I didn't scare them away, it was the bigger world of cancer that did that.
 Everyone handles difficult situations in their own way, just like cancer patients handled their diagnoses.
 I was extremely open about my diagnosis and shared my emotions with many people and started a blog.
 I have met other individuals who are more private about sharing their diagnosis.
 I dramatically changed post treatment and unfortunately became more judgmental because of it.

 I had a hard time being around ego driven friends as I couldn’t give them the attention they desired when my focus was, for obvious reasons, elsewhere.
 I couldn’t listen to my philosophical friends ponder what life is all about when they hadn’t been pushed to the limits like I just had.
 I couldn’t stand listening to the "woe is me" friends as they had no understanding that a bad day could be much worse.
 I couldn't be around my drama crazy friends because all I wanted was peace in my life.
 I didn’t lose these friendships as much as they haven’t been the same as they were before cancer.
 Cancer may have turned my world upside down and I lost some friends but I also learned some valuable lessons.